Sunderland warn of ‘catastrophic consequences’ if homes built near stadium

 Chairman Kyril Louis-Dreyfus said the club will make formal objections to the city council’s plans to allow for homes to be built in what had been a buffer zone around the stadium.

+Sunderland City Council has proposed that 600 homes, including maisonettes, townhouses and family homes, should be built south of the stadium, as part of a wider redevelopment of the city centre.

+Its chief executive Patrick Melia has insisted that the stadium was a “key asset for the city” and the redevelopment plans would enhance fans’ experience.

-His predecessor Sir Bob Murray, who oversaw the move from Roker Park to the 49,000-seat ground in 1997, was furious about the change, calling it a “disgrace”.
+Former chairman Sir Bob Murray, who oversaw the move from Roker Park to the 49,000-seat ground in 1997, called the change a “disgrace”.

 He said the local authority had previously agreed protections which would prevent development near the stadium, thus allowing the club to increase capacity if needed, but that the city council had “torn them up”.